 Deb rejoined the staff in January of 2018.
 She comes to Highland after a career in management and bookkeeping in veterinary medicine.
 Deb is a native Highlander and always has a needy dog or two in her family.

 Walter McWhorter, Operations Director

 Walter was hired November 2017 and has been a member of Highland since 1984.
 Walter oversees the care and use of the building, he works with technology needs within the office, and serves as the staff liaison to the Technology Ministry Group.
 He also works with the Congregational Safety resource group.
 Walter is married to Angela Collins, and has one child, Anna Kate McWhorter.

 Lauren Blackwell, Administrative Coordinator

 Lauren joined the staff in September 2018.
 She received her MRE degree from Southern Seminary in 1976 and her MSSW from University of Louisville in 1977.
 Lauren is retired from Seven Counties Services where she was the Division Director for programs serving adults with psychiatric disabilities.
 Her primary responsibilities include coordinating office volunteers and to help our ministers with administrative work.
-Lauren and her partner, Diane Brewer, have been members of Highland since 1997.
+Lauren and her wife, Diane Brewer, have been members of Highland since 1997.